noadrow/TF_finder/README.md

-Required packases!
+#Required packases:
 Bio, re

+# Description:
-# This script search for patterns in fasta file format
-# It creates bed and fasta files for each sequence that has that pattren
+ This script search for patterns in fasta file format It creates bed and fasta files for each sequence that has that pattren

 # Please Note:
-# This script takes only the file name "fileToSearch"
-# This script search and create files that located at the same folder of the script
-# This script uses regx for special nuclotide notation (such as N) you can place all nucletodies under []
+ This script takes only the file name "fileToSearch" This script search and create files that located at the same folder of the script This script uses regx for special nuclotide notation (such as N) you can place all nucletodies under []

+# Example:
- For example there is a file called GFR_positive.fa you can run the following command in the terminal: python SearchForSeq.py GFR_positive TGA[AG]TCA  ATTCC CCGGAA
+ For example there is a file called GFR_positive.fa you can run the following command in the terminal:
+ 1. python SearchForSeq.py GFR_positive TGA[AG]TCA  ATTCC CCGGAA

 format:
 python SearchForSeq.py "file name" "Pattren 1" .....
 "Pattren n"

+# output:
 this file containes list of records that their names is their position in the following format:
 "chromosome number": "first nucleotide position" - "last nucleotide position"

 After using this script it well create 6 files for each pattren there is a bed file an a fasta file